cosmos/cosmos-sdk/README.md

 to fork it to access any of its current or extended functionality.
 It provides both REST and command line interfaces for secure user interactions.

-Applications in the Cosmos-SDK are defined in terms of a chain of handlers that process messages and read and write to a store.
+Applications in the Cosmos-SDK are defined in terms of handlers that process messages and read and write to a store.
 Handlers are given restricted capabilities that determine which parts of the store they can access.
 The SDK provides common data structures for Accounts, multi-asset Coins, checking signatures, preventing replay, and so on.

-For more details on the design goals, see the [Design Document]()
+For more details on the design goals, see the [Design Document](docs/design.md)

 ## Prerequisites